chaojian-zhang/InfiniteVoxelWork/docs/FileFormats.md

 XRAW format is simply: a header + a 3d index array + a palette array.
 For 16-bit xraw format, just set num bits of index to 16, use 32768 palette, and ~0 for empty voxels.

+[It seemed](https://twitter.com/ephtracy/status/687051581859168256) the editor can support either import/export of 8-bit version for `.xraw` format ("*Type `o xraw` in MagicaVoxel command line to export volume data as .xraw file*" - [here](https://github.com/hiroakioishi/VoxelizeMagicaVoxelXRawData)); 16-bit version is for the standalone viewer.

 Notice for multi-byte values, it's in **little-endian**.
 For instance, byte sequence `2000 0000` stands for *32*, and `0080 0000` stands for *32768*.

 Notice depends on field value for "**bits per index**" (and maybe **num of palette colors**), the convention for color index reference in Voxel buffer is different!
 See detailed explanations in examples below.